What is a Parent Page in WordPress & How to Create One

 1 What is a Parent Page?

-A parent page is a top-level page in WordPress that serves as the main hub for a group of related pages.
-It helps you structure and categorize your website’s content.
+A parent page in WordPress is a top-level page that acts as the main hub for a group of related pages.
+It helps you organize your website by grouping similar content under one section.

 parent page example